Violin Concerto No. 3 (Saint-Saëns)

 The Violin Concerto No. 3 in B minor, Op.
 61, by Camille Saint-Saëns is a piece for violin and orchestra written in March 1880.
 Saint-Saëns dedicated the concerto to fellow composer-virtuoso Pablo de Sarasate, who performed the solo part at the premiere in October 1880 in Hamburg.

 Even though the third violin concerto seems to impose fewer technical demands on the soloist than its predecessors, its melodic invention and impressionistic subtlety present significant interpretive challenges.
 This stress is most notable in the second movement and the chorale of the finale, which is reminiscent of the conclusion of the Fourth Piano Concerto.
 Possibly because of this, the Third Concerto along with the Introduction and Rondo Capriccioso, Op.
 28, and the Havanaise, Op.
 83 have endured as the major concertante works for violin by Saint-Saëns still heard regularly today.

-Instrumentation
+Music

-The work is scored for solo violin, 2 flutes/piccolo, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, 3 trombones, timpani and strings.
+The work is scored for solo violin, 2 flutes/piccolo, 2 oboes, 2 clarinets, 2 bassoons, 2 horns, 2 trumpets, 3 trombones, timpani, and strings.

-Structure

 The work is in three movements:

 A performance of the whole piece takes around 28 minutes.